Mike-Resheph/MifareCatcher/README.md

 The AP defaults to 169.254.0.1/16 and the default password is "MifareC1".

 It is a good idea to run the clean.sh script when ever you are done capturing.
+Just press CTRL^C to stop it.

+HostAPd should pick any apropriate channel as it is set to channel 0.
+Of course you can tamper the wpa2.conf in any way you want.